ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - All weapons are lethal.
 This means that all weapon interactions (shooting, stabbing, throwing, etc.) have consequences and must be handled in character as if they are real.

 - The utilization of glitches, exploits, hacks, or bugs for personal gain will result in disciplinary action.
 There is a zero tolerance for hacking, including but not limited to script/resource injection, and will result in a permanent ban.
 If you find a glitch or in-game exploit please notify the staff team via opening a ticket.
-Keep the economy in mind, if you are

 - Third party crosshairs are not allowed in duels